Septima/spatialsuite-s4/README.md

 </config>
 ```

+#### <a name="local.datasource"></a>Datasources

+You may use any existing datasource, but there are good reasons to create specific datasources for indexing:
+  Sorting: Search results are sorted first by relevance and secondly by the order in which they are returned from the datasource.
+It's much quicker to sort directly in a view in the database than in the datasource definition.
+  Index performance: Create a datasource based on a view which only selects the necessary columns.
+(Those that are mentioned in the presentaion PLUS geometry)

+#### Presentations

-The corresponding presentation MUST exist in [s4.config.dir]/presentations/
+The corresponding presentations MUST exist in [s4.config.dir]/presentations/

+The text tag MUST have both a value and a plural

 Each presentation MUST have the following columns
 ```xml
 <column format="heading"> : The title when presented as a search result
 ```

-The text tag MUST have both a value and a plural

 #### Minimal presentation file
 ```xml